jroesch/rfcs/active/0000-higher-kinded-types.md

 ### High Level Design

-We enrich type system is enriched with the notion of "kinds".
+We enrich the type system with the notion of "kinds".

 As an aside:
 *unforunately this word has already been used in Rust, but I am not sure what